 Free is a terrible term, one of Stallman’s greatest errors.
 It means both freedom, and gratis.
 "Open" is fine, and describes the desire of software developers to embrace a collaborative methodology and to publish their code.
 "Through many eyes are software errors more quickly identified."
 This describes a software development methodology rather than a political position.
 The core objective is better software faster.
 There is a sense of “freedom” in it, in that the license grants the core freedoms of which Stallman has spoken often.
 The core objective is “better code”.

 The StarOffice core developers chose "Libre", which is to say free as in freedom.
-Their software is, of course, "open" which embraces the software methodology, but also the political position.
+Their software is, of course, "open" which embraces the software methodology.
+But the name using “Libre” declares their political position.

 When one chooses between software options, from LibreOffice to OpenOffice to Microsoft Office or many other choices like Google Chrome or Firefox, one is actually making a personal and political choice.
 While the GNU Public License was Stallman's great innovation (or "hack"), he was generally asking a much more political question:

 Do you control the software, or does the software control you?

 [Image: Richard Stallman, a wonderful picture (good job, photographer!) used in an attack piece on Stallman published by Wired Magazine.]